Your Cart is empty

-On October 12, 1969, a caller to Detroit radio station WKNR-FM told disc jockey Russ Gibb about the rumor and its clues.
-Gibb and other callers then discussed the rumor on the air for the next hour.
+On October 12, 1969, a caller to Detroit radio station WKNR-FM told disc jockey Russ about the rumour and the 'clues'.
+Gibb and other callers then discussed it on the air for the next hour.
 Two days after the WKNR broadcast, The Michigan Daily published a satirical review of Abbey Road by University of Michigan student Fred LaBour under the headline "McCartney Dead; New Evidence Brought to Light".

 It identified various clues to McCartney's death on Beatles album covers, including new clues from the just-released Abbey Road LP.
 As LaBour had invented many of the clues, he was astonished when the story was picked up by newspapers across the United States.
-Gibb further fueled the rumor with a special two-hour program on the subject, "The Beatle Plot", which aired on October 19, 1969
+Gibb further fuelled the rumour with a special two-hour program on the subject, "The Beatle Plot", which aired on October 19, 1969

 He also operated the Grande Ballroom in Detroit, and was a major player in the late 1960s and early 1970s Detroit music scene.
 He was instrumental in giving the MC5, Ted Nugent and Iggy Pop their start.
 The Grande Ballroom also was where The Who played their rock opera, Tommy, for the first time in the United States.